Archive of secret Iranian nuclear documents draws fresh scrutiny as Tehran stockpiles enriched uranium

 “To date, Iran’s steps have not been irretrievable — the Iranians have been relatively calibrated in their response,” said Robert Malley, president of the International Crisis Group and an adviser on Middle East policy in the Obama and Clinton administrations.
 “If you’re Iran right now, the tools you have in your arsenal are an ability to expand your nuclear arsenal, roil markets or threaten regional countries and the U.S. presence within them.
 And if those are the tools they have, those will be the ones they will consider using in response to U.S. pressure they view as tantamount to economic warfare.”

-One of the architects of the 2015 deal, then-U.S. Energy Secretary Ernest Moniz, said the Iranians have so far refrained from actions that would clearly signal an intention to make weapons, such as throwing out IAEA inspectors or withdrawing from the international Non-Proliferation Treaty.
+One of the architects of the 2015 deal, then-Energy Secretary Ernest Moniz, said the Iranians have so far refrained from actions that would clearly signal an intention to make weapons, such as throwing out IAEA inspectors or withdrawing from the international Non-Proliferation Treaty.

 “What’s very important is that the verification regime continues to confirm that they are not in ‘breakout mode,’ ” Moniz said, “which would mean going all out.”